Viktor Kochubey: Early years

 Kochubey was born in Poltava province, in the ancestral homestead of Dykanka, in the family of Pavel Kochubey (1738–1786) and Ulyana Andreevna Bezborodko (1742–1777).
 The great-grandson of the general scribe Vasily Kochubey, who was executed in 1708 on charges of denunciation of myrmidon in the pursuit of treason.

 Pavel Kochubey, who headed the Poltava court, gave his sons the ancient names of Apollo and Victor.
 Their childless uncle Alexander Bezborodko, who was actually in charge of Russia's foreign policy at the time, took care of their upbringing and education.
 In 1775 he invited his nephews to St. Petersburg.

 Viktor studied at the private boarding House de Villeneuve, at the same time in 1776 was recorded for service in the Preobrazhensky Lab-Guard regiment.
 Bezborodko destined for his nephew's diplomatic career.
 To finish his education, he was sent to Geneva, where he was under the supervision of Italinsky.

 In 1784, Kochubey briefly served as an adjutant of Potyomkin.
 In the same year, he began his diplomatic career in the Russian mission in Sweden.
 He found time to attend lectures at Uppsala Universitet.

-In September 1786 he received the court title of chamber-junkie and was a member of Catherine II's entourage during her trip to Crimea.
+In September 1786 he received the court title of chamber-junker and was a member of Catherine II's entourage during her trip to Crimea.